davekinkead/thesis/paper.coffee.md

   * * *

 The outcome of any democratic procedure is a function, in part, of who gets to participate in that procedure.
-Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes than would have otherwise occurred, even for identical democratic procedures.
+Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes than would have otherwise occurred, even when the same procedures are used.
 Who is included in a particular democracy affects the outcomes of that democracy.

 Some democratic processes are deterministic.
+Given the same inputs for some democratic system, the result will always be the same.
 People vote according to their belief or preference and the voting procedures employed determines a winning outcome.
 This is true for both _naive voting_, where voters believe they alone determine the outcome, as well as _strategic voting_, where voters support a choice other than their sincere preference in an attempt to increase the likelihood of an acceptable outcome [@feddersen1999].

-In both cases, the outcome of a democratic process is fully a function of who participates in that process.
+For both naive and strategic voting, the outcome of a democratic process is fully a function of who participates in that process.
 On one extreme, when voters are fully polarised, including or excluding a single voter will change the outcome of the democratic process.
 At the other extreme of complete consensus, over 50% of voters would need to be replaced for the outcome to change.

 Other democratic processes however, are indeterministic.
 This may be because voters themselves don't know how they will vote until the moment they cast their ballot, or because the decision mechanism itself is indeterminate, as in the case of sortition or selection by lottery.
 Yet even in these cases, the outcome of a democratic processes remain a function of who is included in that process, because changing participants changes the likelihood of particular outcomes.